Bet on Akron online: BetMGM Promo

 Ready to place your bet?
 Click here to sign up and get in on the action with BetMGM Sportsbook.

-Looking to use BetMGM to make a wager?
+Wanting to use BetMGM to make a bet?
 Signing up is easy.
 Just get your computer, phone, or mobile device, along with a method of payment for your first deposit.
-Then follow our link, and the BetMGM site or app will walk you through the process.
+Then follow our link, and the BetMGM site or app will take you through the process.

 How to bet on the moneyline and spread

-If you're wanting to bet on the Zips and Rockets matchup but would like some assistance with how to get started, here's a quick rundown.
+If you're wanting to bet on the Zips and Bobcats matchup but would like some assistance with how to get started, here's a quick primer.
 Betting the moneyline, spread, and over/under are some of the most common ways to place bets.
 A moneyline bet means that you think one of the teams -- say, the Zips -- will win the game.
 Pretty simple, right?
-If you bet $10 with -110 odds for the Zips to defeat the Rockets, and the Zips do win, you'd get back $19.
-This matchup doesn't have a moneyline currently, but one could be posted later, so check back often.
+If you bet $10 with -110 odds for the Zips to take down the Bobcats, and the Zips do win, you'd get back $19.
+This game doesn't have a moneyline currently, but one could be posted later, so check back often.

-While it can be a little more complicated, betting against the point spread can offer a better payout in certain circumstances.
-If the Zips, for example, are -2.5 favorites (minus implies the team is the favorite, whereas a plus means they are the underdog), the -2.5 means that they must win by at least three points to "cover the spread."
-On the other hand, if the Zips fail to win by three or more points, then the Rockets will "cover" the spread, making them the correct side of the bet.
+It can be a bit more complicated, but betting against the spread can somethimes offer a bigger payout in certain situations.
+If the Zips, for example, are -1.5 on the spread, the -1.5 means that they must win by at least two points to "cover the spread."
+If they don't win by enough points, tie, or lose outright, then the Bobcats will "cover" the spread, making them the correct side of the bet.

 Other bets you can make

-The over/under, or total, is much simpler.
-You just pick whether the combined score of both teams in this game will be above or below 148.5 when all is said and done.
-Bet $10 on the over, with odds of -105, and you'll get $20 back if you're right!
+Looking for a simpler way to bet on a game?
+Try wagering on the over/under (or point total).
+Simply pick whether you think the combined score of both teams at the conclusion of the contest will be higher or lower than the over/under.
+That's all there is to it.
+If you, say, bet $10 on the over (with odds of -115), you'd get back $19 if the final score is higher than the set point total.

-And that's not all.
-There are lots of other ways to play, as well.
-For example, you can wager on game props (will Akron get to 10 points before Toledo?), parlays (combining picks from different games to multiply your potential winnings), and more.
-Visit the BetMGM website and app for additional info on the many different ways you can wager on games.
+Plus, there are lots of other ways to bet, like player props (will the final combined score be odd or even?), parlays (combining picks from multiple games to multiply your winnings), and more.
+For more details on the many different ways you can play, check out the BetMGM website and app.

 Get a special bonus if you sign up for BetMGM Sportsbook using our link.

-Not all offers available in all areas and are subject to change.
-See the BetMGM website or app for full details, terms, and conditions.
+Please note: Not all offers are available in all areas, and they are subject to change.
+Visit the BetMGM website or app for full details, terms, and conditions.
 You must be 21+ to bet.

 © 2023 Data Skrive.
 All rights reserved.